EmreGneri/qt-vision-bench/README.md

 ![Application window](docs/screenshot_history.png)

-## Why this exists

-During my internship at Maptech I built a real-time object detection tool in Python.
-It worked, but I never knew what the language was costing me.
-This project answers that question properly: the same pipeline, implemented twice, measured on the same frames, with a correctness check proving both versions do the same work.

 The answer turned out to depend entirely on *what kind of code* you are comparing, and that investigation is the point of the repository.